 Outside of politics her interests include sports and music.

 Elin Jones was raised on a farm in Llanwnnen near Lampeter.
 She attended Llanwnnen Primary School and Lampeter Comprehensive School.

 After graduating from Cardiff University with a BSc in Economics, Elin went on to study for an MSc degree in Rural Economics at Aberystwyth University, before working as an Economic Development Officer for the Rural Wales Development Board.
 She was also a director at Radio Ceredigion and Wes Glei Ltd, a television production company.

 She was elected as Aberyswyth’s youngest ever Mayor in 1997 and was elected to the Assembly in 1999.
 On 09 July 2007, the 'One Wales' coalition government was formed and Elin was appointed the Minister for Rural Affairs.
 She is now the Presiding Officer for the National Assembly for Wales.

-Title: Shadow Cabinet Secretary for Finance and External Affairs
+Title: Shadow Cabinet Secretary for External Affairs

 Region: South Wales East

 Brought up in Crosskeys and Tredegar, Steffan attended Ysgol Gyfun Gwynllyw in Pontypool and gained a degree in History and American Studies from the University of Glamorgan.
 He lives in Blackwood with his wife and son.